Munich: World War I to World War II

 Following the outbreak of World War I in 1914, life in Munich became very difficult, as the Allied blockade of Germany led to food and fuel shortages.
 During French air raids in 1916, three bombs fell on Munich.

 In 1916, the 'Bayerische Motoren Werke' (BMW) produced its first aircraft engine in Munich.
-The stock cooperation BMW AG was founded in 1918, with Camillo Castiglioni owning one third of the share capital.
+The public limited company BMW AG was founded in 1918, with Camillo Castiglioni owning one third of the share capital.
 In 1922 BMW relocated its headquarters to a factory in Munich.

 After World War I, the city was at the centre of substantial political unrest.
 In November 1918, on the eve of the German revolution, Ludwig III of Bavaria and his family fled the city.
 After the murder of the first republican premier of Bavaria Kurt Eisner in February 1919 by Anton Graf von Arco auf Valley, the Bavarian Soviet Republic was proclaimed.
+The November 1918 revolution ended the reign of the Wittelsbach in Bavaria.
 In Mein Kampf Adolf Hitler described his political activism in Munich after November 1918 as the "Beginning of My Political Activity".
-Hitler called the shotlived Bavarian Soviet Republic "the rule of the Jews".
-In 1919 Bavaria Film was founded and in the 1920s Munich offered film makers an alternative to Germany's largest film studio in Babelsberg.
+Hitler called the short-lived Bavarian Soviet Republic "the rule of the Jews".
+In 1919 Bavaria Film was founded and in the 1920s Munich offered film makers an alternative to Germany's largest film studio, Babelsberg Studio.

+In 1923 Gustav von Kahr was appointed Bavarian prime minister and immediately planned for the expulsion of all Jews who did not hold German citizenship.
+Chief of Police Ernst Pöhner and Wilhelm Frick openly indulged in antisemitism, while Bavarian judges praised people on the political right as patriotic for their crimes and handed down mild sentences.
 In 1923, Adolf Hitler and his supporters, who were concentrated in Munich, staged the Beer Hall Putsch, an attempt to overthrow the Weimar Republic and seize power.
 The revolt failed, resulting in Hitler's arrest and the temporary crippling of the Nazi Party (NSDAP).

+Munich was chosen as capital for the Free State of Bavaria and acquired increased responsibility for administering the city itself and the surrounding districts.
+Offices needed to be built for bureaucracy, so a 12-story office building was erected in the southern part of the historic city centre in the late 1920s.

-The city again became important to the Nazis when they took power in Germany in 1933.
+Munich again became important to the Nazis when they took power in Germany in 1933.
 The party created its first concentration camp at Dachau, 16 km north-west of the city.
 Because of its importance to the rise of National Socialism, Munich was referred to as the Hauptstadt der Bewegung ("Capital of the Movement").